Hi guys! My name is Elina and I’m the sole genius (?) behind wayfarover.

 My other interests include intensive Netflixing anything scary and/or funny, disappearing for three weeks for a solo hike, eating cake and photography – although based on the condition of my beat-up Olympus you’d probably wager that I hate the poor camera.

 Since then I have gotten my Master’s Degree in translation and continued exploring the world mostly solo, a little lost, sometimes hangry, all the time yearning to see and experience new places and people.
-So far I have lived in six countries, travelled four continents (and Toronto) and lost my passport three times.
+So far I have travelled in some 50 countries, stayed in over a 100 hostels and lost my passport three times.

 Travelling these days is easy if you have the money and the time – but that’s not enough for me.
 I aim to explore more locally and adventurously.
 That’s why you’ll find me next to a highway ramp with my thumb up, on some obscure new hiking path, or settling in a cool city for a few months at a time.
 What’s the rush?

-Currently living in Granada, Spain, I’m like a lame superhero – hostel night concierge by night, a freelance translator/writer by day.
-(My superhero outfit is a lanyard and a stressed-out look.)
+I’m currently working remotely as a translator and a (mostly unpaid) writer.
 Living month by month, I have no idea where I’m going next.
 Wherever that is, I hope there’ll be cake.

 Still got questions?
 Leave me a comment or shoot me an email!
 You can also find me on Instagram @wayfarover where I’m probably over at the stories trying to find the best possible filter and a font for a picture of a cat.